imbacraft/dusk.nvim/README.md

 1. Migrated to mason.nvim (https://github.com/williamboman/mason.nvim/) from nvim-lsp-installer.
 2. Added jaq code runner (https://github.com/is0n/jaq-nvim).
-3. Changed default colorscheme (from base16-twilight to onedarkest).
 4. Added more colorschemes to choose from (nightfox and oxocarbon-lua).
 5. Show absolute code line numbers by default.
 6. Removed code line indicator from statusline as unneccesary.